-Create your first Azure function with Java and IntelliJ
+Create your first Java function in Azure using IntelliJ

 This article shows you:

-- How to create a serverless function project with IntelliJ IDEA and Apache Maven
+- How to create an HTTP-triggered Java function in an IntelliJ IDEA project.

-- Steps for testing and debugging the function in the integrated development environment (IDE) on your own computer
+- Steps for testing and debugging the project in the integrated development environment (IDE) on your own computer.

 - Instructions for deploying the function project to Azure Functions